code-and-effect/codeandeffect.com/pages/consulting/support-and-improve.md

   management software after launch.
 - As you use the software new improvements and features will be added.
 - Regularly apply the latest security and feature updates.
-description: Support and Improve ongoing maintenance and development of your association management software after launch.
+description: Support and Improve is the ongoing maintenance and development of your association management software after launch.
 redirect_from:
 - "/watch-and-maintain/"
 - watch-and-maintain